tubiz/interswitch-webpay-woocommerce-payment-gateway/README.md

 ## Description ##

-This is a Interswitch Webpay payment gateway for Woocommerce.
+This is a Interswitch Webpay payment gateway for WooCommerce.

 To signup for Interswitch Webpay visit their website by clicking [here](https://connect.interswitchng.com/documentation/getting-started/)

-Interswitch Webpay Woocommerce Payment Gateway allows you to accept payment on your Woocommerce store using Nigeria issued Visa Card, Mastercard and Verve Cards
+Interswitch Webpay WooCommerce Payment Gateway allows you to accept payment on your WooCommerce store using Nigeria issued Visa Card, Mastercard and Verve Cards

-With this Interswitch Webpay Woocommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop:
+With this Interswitch Webpay WooCommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop:

 * __MasterCards__
 * __Visa Card__